 Who Was Ella Fitzgerald?

-Born on April 25, 1917, in Newport News, Virginia, singer Ella Fitzgerald was the product of a common-law marriage between William Fitzgerald and Temperance "Tempie" Williams Fitzgerald.
-Ella experienced a troubled childhood that began with her parents separating shortly after her birth.
+Born on April 25, 1917, in Newport News, Virginia, singer Fitzgerald was the product of a common-law marriage between William Fitzgerald and Temperance "Tempie" Williams Fitzgerald.
+Fitzgerald experienced a troubled childhood that began with her parents separating shortly after her birth.

 With her mother, Fitzgerald moved to Yonkers, New York.
 They lived there with her mother's boyfriend, Joseph Da Silva.
 The family grew in 1923 with the arrival of Fitzgerald's half-sister Frances.
 Struggling financially, the young Fitzgerald helped her family out by working as a messenger "running numbers" and acting as a lookout for a brothel.
 Her first career aspiration was to become a dancer.

 After her mother's death in 1932, Fitzgerald ended up moving in with an aunt.
 She started skipping school.
 Fitzgerald was then sent to a special reform school but didn't stay there long.

 By 1934, Fitzgerald was trying to make it on her own and living on the streets.
 Still harboring dreams of becoming an entertainer, she entered an amateur contest at Harlem's Apollo Theater.